Jimmy Lai: Awards

 In June 2021, Lai received the 2021 Gwen Ifill Press Freedom Award from the Committee to Protect Journalists, and in December that year, together with the staff of shuttered Apple Daily, the Golden Pen of Freedom Award from the World Association of Newspapers and News Publishers.
 Sebastien Lai received the latter award on behalf of his incarcerated father.

 In April 2022, Lai was amongst five Hong Kong citizens to be nominated for the Nobel Peace Prize for "putting his freedom on the line".

 In May 2022, Lai was awarded an honorary degree from The Catholic University of America, for his faith and decision to remain in Hong Kong to fight for democracy.
 Due to his current imprisonment, the award was accepted by Lai's son, Sebastien.

+Lai is a recipient of the Washington D.C.-based Transatlantic Leadership Network "Freedom of the Media" award in 2024.